apetenchea/cdroot/source/_posts/linkage.md

 them.
 How could it be linked at runtime, when the procedures to do that must be imported from it?
 It's like trying to unlock a suitcase, but you left the key inside it (happened to me once in an airport).

-## Nonconventional ways of linking
+## Non-conventional ways of linking

 ### Looking up the stack